Modeling the Spectral Diversity of Quasars in the Sixteenth Data Release from the Sloan Digital Sky Survey: Principal Component Analysis

 In Section~\ref{subsec:outliers}, we identified a broad category of outliers with peculiar spectral features.
-Most outlier spectra identified as peculiar have atypical emission line flux ratios, continuum slopes or breaks in spectral index.
+Most outlier spectra identified as peculiar have atypical emission line flux ratios, continuum slopes, or breaks in spectral index.
 Both models unambiguously provide accurate redshifts and qualitatively good fits for these spectra.
-The B12 model often underestimates the emission line flux for Ly$\alpha$, Si~\textsc{iv}, C~\textsc{iv}, and C~\textsc{iii]} across the full outlier sample and in spectra with extreme line ratios (for example, see the first column of Figure~\ref{fig:outliers_PCAfit}).
+The B12 model often underestimates the emission line flux for Ly$\alpha$, Si~\textsc{iv}, C~\textsc{iv}, and C~\textsc{iii]} across the full outlier sample and in spectra with extreme line ratios (see, e.g., first column of Figure~\ref{fig:outliers_PCAfit}).
 In spectra with a particularly strong and narrow Ly$\alpha$ emission line, the 6-vector model also often falls short in estimating the peak flux.
 As for spectra with a break in spectral index, the 6-vector model captures the continuum flux more accurately in the far red than does the B12 model.

 In addition to the peculiar spectra discussed above, we find a small subset of spectra with unidentified C~\textsc{iv} and Si~\textsc{iv} BALs and one FeLoBAL spectrum.
 The results for spectra with unidentified C~\textsc{iv} and Si~\textsc{iv} BALs are mixed for both models.
-We do not discuss these further as the previous section provides a detailed discussion on modeling the spectra of high ionization BAL quasars.
-For the FeLoBAL spectrum, both models provide accurate redshift estimates but the continuum fits are influenced heavily by the presence of absorption.
+We do not discuss these further, as the previous section provides a detailed discussion on modeling the spectra of high ionization BAL quasars.
+For the FeLoBAL spectrum, both models provide accurate redshift estimates, but the continuum fits are influenced heavily by the presence of absorption.

 Lastly, there are three peculiar outlier quasars with extremely reddened spectra where the redshift is difficult to estimate.
 Both models fit one spectrum with clear C~\textsc{iv}, C~\textsc{iii]}, and Mg~\textsc{ii} emission lines surprisingly well with accurate redshift estimates.
-We do no evaluate the best fits to the other two dust reddened spectra due to uncertainty in the true redshift.
-In future implementation of this modeling method, we will consider supplementing the templates to better inform the fitting of dust reddened quasars.
+We do not evaluate the best fits to the other two dust-reddened spectra owing to uncertainty in the true redshift.
+In future implementation of this modeling method, we will consider supplementing the templates to better inform the fitting of dust-reddened quasars.